mshafae/py-sunrise-sunset/README.md

 ```
 This means that the sun will rise on March 18, 2022 at 6:57 AM and set on March 18, 2022 at 7:01 PM.

+As a final step in the exercise, `pylint` is installed in the virtual environment.
+With `pylint` in the virtual environment, it can lint the project and know how to find the packages that are uniquely installed in the virtual environment.

 # Exercise
 Follow the steps and seek assistance from your instructor as necessary.